tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 You may now **proceed to the next lab**.

 ## Acknowledgements
 *Congratulations!
-You successfully configured the swingbench java application with Autonomous database and observed how compute auto scaling can benfit your applications .*
+You successfully configured the Swingbench java application with Autonomous database and observed how compute auto scaling can benfit your applications .*

 - **Author** - Tejus Subrahmanya
 - **Last Updated By/Date** - Tejus Subrahmanya, Autonomous Database Product Management, August 2024